jayminwest/mindcraft/PLAN.md

 *   Implement goals sequentially or in parallel where feasible (e.g., Memory and State can be done somewhat independently before integrating into the Cognitive Cycle).
 *   Goal 4 (Tool Use Refactor) is the most significant architectural change and should be planned carefully.
+*   **Configuration:** Review and add necessary configuration options to `settings.js` for new features (e.g., LTM consolidation frequency, self-prompt trigger thresholds, tool schema version).
-*   Test thoroughly after each major change, especially the tool use refactor.
+*   **Testing:** Test thoroughly after each major change, especially the tool use refactor.
+Consider adding specific unit tests for tool argument validation (in `action_manager.js`) and integration tests for the cognitive cycle (in `self_prompter.js`).
-*   Use version control (git) extensively.
+*   **Version Control:** Use version control (git) extensively.
 Create branches for each major feature.